roman-milk/roman-milk.github.io/hit.md

+===

- ****** Hit Ch.
-03 ****** byStoryTeller07© He pushed her legs apart almost splitting her in two and heard a hiss.
+He pushed her legs apart almost splitting her in two and heard a hiss.
 He looked closer to see a valve.
 Every time she moved it sucked in air.
 He pushed a finger into her wet pussy to feel the shared wall between vagina and colon.
 The damn thing wasn't stuck to her asshole it was up her ass.

  He tried to unscrew it until one half turn solved the mystery.
 The valve now acted in reverse.
 Air, smelly air, seeped out.
 Another slight turn and it whooshed out.
 It made a whining sound as though she were farting for her country at the wacky Olympics.